 To add a custom color simply write the category/serie value or name, select a color with the color piker and then click on the plus button.
+In the figure example it is assigned a color for each value of the 'QUARTER' category.

-The options available in this tab change according to the chart selected enabling different configurations.
+Indeed, the options available in this tab change according to the chart selected enabling different configurations.
 See Chart types in detail for a detailed description of the specific options of each chart.